Our first few days in San Diego were very relaxing, as would our next few days be as well.

 On such a beautiful sunny day, a walk on the beach can’t be missed.
-We drove down the hill into La Jolla so we can take a walk on Scripps beach at Scripps Pier.
+We drove down the hill into La Jolla so that we could take a walk on Scripps Beach at Scripps Pier.

 We walked along the long beach, took some pictures, and then headed to Pacific Beach Pier, where we ended the day with another romantic sunset.

 Farmer’s Markets take place almost daily in San Diego, so you’re really spoilt for choice.
 We had chosen the Saturday market in Little Italy and were really looking forward to all the different stands, not to mention sampling the food!

 Vegetables, herbs, oils, dips, and spreads, pretty much everything was available.
 We could have spent the whole day here!